 So Which One Do You Need to Build a Successful Product?

-You need to consider what kind of product do you want to build and what you need to validate before development starts.
+You need to consider what kind of product you want to build and what you need to validate before further development starts.

 Innovative products should pass full circle, from a POC to a prototype to an MVP.
 This gradual approach allows you to verify a product idea carefully before committing significant funds to a full development process to release the finished product.